bstelea/spe_project/portfolio/ooad.md

 Unfortunately, these only represent static elements our our system.
 Based on our research into the Spring framework, however, has revealed that user interactions with the web application result in the following basic pattern:

 ![alt text](https://github.com/bstelea/spe_project/blob/bogdanRefact/portfolio/image/sequence_diagram.png "Dynamic UML Diagram")

+This diagram is incredibly useful as it is a template for a lot of the code we will write.
+Anytime a page a user requests requires certain data, it will require functions that roughly follow the diagrams sequence of events.
+It is also applicable for HTTP POST requests, where the Controller would instead receive data in the request which it can process and store into the Databse using Entities and Repositories.

+Unfortunately, neither the static or dynamic diagrams actually model the actual logic required to achieve such interactions and functinality.
+Fortunately, as we are doing Test-Driven Development, we can set out more specific guidelines or our code by writing unit tests for it before we implement.